 If you’ve hung around here for any amount of time you already know that I’m lazy AF, so of course I’ve made this vegan waffle recipe using only one bowl.
 Here’s what you’re going to do:

-Mix your flax seeds with a bit of water to get ’em hydrated and form that funky flax-seed gel.
+Step 1: Mix your flax seeds with a bit of water to get ’em hydrated and form that funky flax-seed gel.
 Set this aside for 10-ish minutes. (<– Ok, I lied, this is totally another bowl.
 But a very tiny one, so we’re not going to count it.
 Details matter, folks!)

-Add the flax “egg” and mix into the other wet ingredients.
+Step 3: Add the flax “egg” and mix into the other wet ingredients.

-Now add your whole-grain flour, cinnamon, baking powder, and salt to the top of the bowl.
+Step 4: Add your whole-grain flour, cinnamon, baking powder, and salt to the top of the bowl.
 Use your fork to kind of mix the dry stuff together a bit to distribute the cinnamon and baking powder, and then get in there and mix it up with the wet stuff.

 Time to fire up your waffle iron!

+Pro tip!
 One super important thing to note about this vegan waffle recipe is that the flax gel causes the waffles to be prone to sticking to the side of the waffle iron.
 My recommendation is that you lube up your iron quite well even if it has non-stick plates.
 I use a silicon basting brush (similar to this one) to brush the plates with coconut oil, and that does a good job.

 Use a measuring cup to pour some of the vegan banana waffle batter into your prepared waffle iron (how much you should use totally depends on the size of your waffle iron, but it’s better to start with too little and avoid having to clean up a big mess), and close the lid.

-Your waffle iron will hopefully have a way to tell you when it’s done: mine has a little green light that comes on.
+Your waffle iron will hopefully have a way to tell you when it’s done – mine has a little green light that comes on.
 If you’re going to serve the waffles right away, go for it!